murkyware-scanner/help/README.md

 ## Installation
 1. Download the latest release of Murkyware™ Scanner from the [Anti-Ransomware Page](https://murkyware.com/page/anti-ransomware)
 2. Extract the downloaded ZIP file to a directory of your choice.
+3. Calculate and compare the SHA256 hash of the extracted executable with the original Murkyware.exe hash; cd12d44e66937dae8b7d1138ed6974413e4e8a43196348541ef2c2cfebcc4c62
-3. Run Murkyware™ Scanner exeutable with or without administrative pirviliages.
-(Administrator account is only required if performing Network Traffic and Memory Scan)
+4. Run Murkyware™ Scanner exeutable with or without administrative pirviliages.
+(Administrator account is only required if performing Network Traffic and Memory Scan).
+The program takes approximately 50 seconds to load.

 ## Usage
 Murkyware™ Scanner is easy to use and offers the following features: